New Player Guide

 Also, consider joining our Discord (be sure to introduce yourself in #introductions channel and ping a GM to be promoted to a member).
 Server updates, maintenance notices, as well as several channels focused on supporting the community exist in Discord–it is our primary medium for communication.

 When joining Discord, be sure to set your nickname to your in-game name so players can easily find you.

 The custom commands on Nocturnal Souls provide teleports, stat bonuses, and information about your character.
 When starting out, a few of these can make your leveling experience a lot better.

 - Be sure to always have on signet, either from a gate guard in your nation or via the

 !signet command.
 It provides a level-based buff to defense, evasion, HP regen, MP refresh, TP regain, and haste.
-These are latents (hidden effects) that trigger when you engage a monster that’s even match or higher.
 You can stack spells on top of these effects for more benefits.

 - If you’re leveling in ToAU zones, use

 !shop 2 to purchase food and medicine to make battles go quicker.